pudly/schmopera-hugo/content/articles/charlie-siem.md

 ### What kind of music will you bring to Cadogan Hall?

 A varied program from Bach to Debussy.
-A violinist joins in the second half so it will be fun and beautiful.
+Violinist works in the second half so it will be fun and beautiful.

 ### Do you have any favourites on this programme?